 - The Recreational Competitor has submitted a completed TUE application and complied with all follow up requests for information, medical records and additional testing made by USADA at USADA’s discretion and as may be set forth in the ISTUE and WADA Medical Information to Support the Decisions of TUECs or subsequent guidance document issued by WADA.

-- The TUE application was denied by USADA’s TUEC on the ground that the Recreational Competitor has been unable to meet their burden of satisfying the requirements set forth in the ISTUE and WADA Medical Information to Support the Decisions of TUECs; however, the evidence submitted by the Recreational Competitor establishes the treatment of a properly diagnosed, substantial and continuing health condition through the Use of a Prohibited Substance or Prohibited Method is within the acceptable standard of clinical care, and the inability to meet the requirements set forth in the ISTUE and WADA Medical Information to Support the Decisions of TUECs is not the result of failure by the Recreational Competitor to undergo adequate testing or diagnostic workups, the failure to acquire and submit adequate documentation, or the prior Use of a Prohibited Substance or Prohibited Method.
+- The TUE application was denied by USADA’s TUEC on the ground that the Recreational Competitor has been unable to meet their burden of satisfying the requirements set forth in the ISTUE and WADA Medical Information to Support the Decisions of TUECs; however, the evidence submitted by the Recreational Competitor establishes the treatment of a properly diagnosed, substantial and continuing health condition through the Use of a Prohibited Substance and/or Prohibited Method is within the acceptable standard of clinical care, and the inability to meet the requirements set forth in the ISTUE and WADA Medical Information to Support the Decisions of TUECs is not the result of failure by the Recreational Competitor to undergo adequate testing or diagnostic workups, the failure to acquire and submit adequate documentation, or the prior Use of a Prohibited Substance and/or Prohibited Method.

-- Use of the Prohibited Substance or Prohibited Method by the Recreational Competitor is highly unlikely to produce any additional enhancement of performance beyond what might be reasonably anticipated by a return to the individual’s normal state of health they would have had without the substantial and continuing health condition.
+- Use of the Prohibited Substance and/or Prohibited Method by the Recreational Competitor is highly unlikely to produce any additional enhancement of performance beyond what might be reasonably anticipated by a return to the individual’s normal state of health they would have had without the substantial and continuing health condition.

 f.
-As with any TUE, to ensure no performance enhancing benefit is gained through the Use of a Prohibited Substance or Prohibited Method, the RCTUE may include conditions, which may include but are not limited to:
+As with any TUE, to ensure no performance enhancing benefit is gained through the Use of a Prohibited Substance and/or Prohibited Method, the RCTUE may include conditions, which may include but are not limited to:

 - Minimum requirements for follow-up testing;